 Integrations

-Warren connects with Harvest for time tracking and invoices, Slack for conversational hour logging, and Microsoft Teams for weekly reporting.
-Harvest sync, Slack, and Warren Sync all run on a self-hosted server — the server code and Slack app manifest are available on Gumroad.
-MS Teams reporting uses an incoming webhook and needs no server.
-All integrations are optional — use what fits your studio.
+Warren connects with Clockify, Toggl Track, Timely, and Harvest for time tracking; Slack for conversational hour logging; and Microsoft Teams for weekly reporting.
+Timesheet sync runs natively in Warren — no server required.
+Slack and WiFi/VPN Sync run on a self-hosted server (code and app manifest available on Gumroad).
+MS Teams uses an incoming webhook.
+All integrations are optional — use what fits your team.

 👤